-About 500 years have now passed since the Prophet Ibrahim (PBUH) and it is about 1500 BC.
-After Ibrahim died, his descendants through his son Isaac, now called Israelites, have become a vast number of people but also have become slaves in Egypt.
-This happened because Joseph, great-grandson of Ibrahim (PBUH) was sold as a slave to Egypt and then, years later, his family followed.
+This happened because Joseph, great-grandson of Ibrahim (PBUH) went to Egypt.
+Then, years later, his family followed.
 This is all explained in Genesis 45-46 – the First Book of Musa in the Taurat.

-So we now come to the Signs of another great Prophet – Musa (PBUH) – which is told in the second Book of the Taurat, called Exodus because it is the account of how the prophet Musa (PBUH) leads the Israelites out of Egypt.
-Musa (PBUH) had been commanded by the LORD to meet Pharaoh of Egypt and it resulted in a contest between Musa (PBUH) and the sorcerers of Pharaoh.
-This contest has produced the famous nine plagues or disasters against Pharaoh which were signs for him.
-But Pharaoh has not submitted himself to the LORD’s will and is disobeying these signs.
+So we now come to the Signs of another great Prophet – Musa (PBUH).
+The second Book of the Taurat, called Exodus, records how the prophet Musa (PBUH) led the Israelites out of Egypt.
+Allah commanded Musa (PBUH) to confront the Pharaoh of Egypt, resulting in a contest between Musa and the sorcerers of Pharaoh.
+This produced nine plagues or disasters against Pharaoh.
+Allah gave these as signs to Pharaoh.
+But Pharaoh did not submit himself to Allah’s will and disobeyed these signs.

 The 10th Plague

-So Allah is going to bring about a 10th and most fearsome plague (disaster).
-At this point the Taurat gives some preparation and explanation before the 10th plague comes.
+So Allah is going to bring about a tenth deadly plague (disaster).
+At this point, the Taurat gives some preparation and explanation before the tenth plague comes.
 The Qur’an also refers to this point in the account in the following ayat

 To Moses We did give Nine Clear Signs: As the Children of Israel: when he came to them, Pharaoh said to him: “O Moses!
 I consider thee, indeed, to have been worked upon by sorcery!

-So Pharaoh is ‘doomed to destruction’.
-But how was this to happen?
-Allah had in the past given destruction in different ways.
-For the people of Noah’s day it was drowning in a world-wide flood, and for Lut’s wife it was turning into a pillar of salt.
-But this destruction was to be different because it was also to be a Sign for all peoples – a Great Sign.
-As the Qur’an says
+So how was Pharaoh’s destruction going to happen?
+Allah had previously given out destruction in different ways.
+For the people of Noah’s day, it was drowning in a worldwide flood.
+For Lut’s wife, it was turning into a pillar of salt.
+But this destruction would be different because it was also to be a Great Sign – for all peoples.
+As the Qur’an says:

-You can read the explanation of the 10th Plague in Exodus of Taurat in the link here and I hope you do so because it is a very complete account and it will help you in better understanding the explanation below.
+Read the explanation of the 10th Plague in the Taurat with the link here.
+The Taurat gives a detailed account and it will help to better understand the explanation below.

 Passover Lamb Saves from Death

-This scripture tells us that the destruction decreed by Allah was that every firstborn son was to die that night except those staying in a house where a lamb had been sacrificed and its blood painted on the doorposts of that house.
-The destruction to Pharaoh, if he did not obey, would be that his son and heir to the throne would die.
-And every house in Egypt would lose the firstborn son – if they did not submit by sacrificing a lamb and painting its blood on their doorposts.
+This scripture tells us that Allah decreed that every firstborn son across Egypt would die that night.
+However, those staying in houses where a lamb had been sacrificed and its blood painted on the doorposts of that house would live.
+Pharaoh, if he did not obey, would lose his son and heir to the throne.
+Every household in Egypt would lose their firstborn son unless they sacrificed a lamb and painted its blood on their doorposts.
 So Egypt faced a national disaster.

 The LORD said to Moses … ” … I am the LORD.
 The blood [of the Passover lamb] will be a sign for you on the houses where you are; and when I see the blood, I will pass over you.
-(Exodus 12:13)
+No destructive plague will touch you when I strike Egypt.Exodus 12:13

-So, though the LORD was looking for the blood on the door, and when He saw it He would pass over, the blood was not a Sign for Him.
-It says that the blood was a ‘sign for you’ – the people.
-And by extension it is a Sign for all of us who read this account in the Taurat.
-So how is it a Sign for us?
-After this event happened the LORD commanded them to:
+The LORD was looking for the blood on the door and if He saw it Death would pass over.
+But the blood was not a sign for Him.
+It says that the blood was a ‘sign for you’ – the people, including you and me.

 Passover Starts Jewish Calendar

-So the Israelites were commanded to celebrate Passover on the same day every year.
-The Israelite calendar is a little different from the Western one, so the day in the year changes slightly each year if you track it by the Western calendar, very similar to how Ramadan, because it is based on a different year-length, moves each year in the Western Calendar.
-But to this day, still 3500 years later, Jewish people continue to celebrate Passover every year in memory of this event from the time of Musa (PBUH) in obedience to the command given then by the LORD in the Taurat.
+So to this day, still 3500 years later, Jewish people continue to celebrate Passover every year in memory of this event from the time of Musa (PBUH) in obedience to the command given then by the LORD in the Taurat.

 Here is a modern-day picture of Jewish people slaughtering lambs for the upcoming Passover.
 It is similar to the Eid celebration.